Author Archives for Fly Fisher Fitness

 Fly fishing is bliss.
 It is finesse, restraint, and serenity far more than bravado.
 Sunrise over a meadow stream.
 A trout sipping your fly, then its sudden dash, stripping line from the reel.
 Time stops.
 Hearts pound.
 Hands shake.
 Later, the memory feels dreamlike.
 Every outing is different.
 Every outing is a gift.
 You want to return again and again—until you are one hundred years old.

-Your Body Is an Ecosystem
+Your Body Is An Ecosystem

-March 17, 2026 2:28 pm Published by Comments Off on Your Body Is an Ecosystem
+March 17, 2026 2:28 pm Published by Comments Off on Your Body Is An Ecosystem

 My work as a wildlife biologist centered on habitat—evaluating and, when necessary, restoring wetlands, estuaries, salt marshes, forests, and prairies to ensure their health and integrity.
 The health of each habitat contributes upward to the overall wellness of the larger ecosystem: the entire community of living things.
 Your body is an ecosystem.
 The “habitats” that contribute to your personal biological ecosystem include your muscles, tendons, organs, nervous system, gut, and many others.